-Curi RMB Capital acquired the composite by combining with IronBridge Capital Management on June 24, 2017.
+^{}Curi RMB Capital acquired the composite by combining with IronBridge Capital Management on June 24, 2017.
 Firm assets prior to 2017 are not presented as the composite was not part of the firm.
-Curi RMB Capital acquired the composite by combining with IronBridge Capital Management on June 24, 2017.
 Composite performance prior to that date was achieved by IronBridge Capital Management.

-Fees | The standard management fee is 1% of assets annually, which is also our highest applicable fee.
-Net returns are computed by subtracting the highest applicable fee (1.00% on an annual basis) on a quarterly basis from the gross composite quarterly return, and the resulting quarterly net figures are compounded to calculate the annual net return.
+Fees | The standard management fee is 0.90% of assets annually, which is also the highest applicable fee.
+Net returns are computed by subtracting the highest applicable fee (0.90% on an annual basis) on a quarterly basis from the gross composite quarterly return, and the resulting quarterly net figures are compounded to calculate the annual net return.
 Actual investment advisory fees incurred by clients may vary.
 Composite performance is presented on a gross-of-fees and net-of-fees basis and includes the reinvestment of all income.
-For periods prior to 2018, net returns are computed by subtracting the highest applicable fee (1% on an annual basis, or 0.083% monthly) on a monthly basis from the gross composite monthly return, and the resulting monthly net figures are compounded to calculate the annual net return.
+For periods prior to 2018, net returns are computed by subtracting the highest applicable fee (0.90% on an annual basis, or 0.075% monthly) on a monthly basis from the gross composite monthly return, and the resulting monthly net figures are compounded to calculate the annual net return.
 The annual composite dispersion is an asset-weighted standard deviation calculated for the accounts in the Composite the entire year.
+Prior to 2018, internal dispersion was calculated using the equal weighted standard deviation for the accounts in the Composite the entire year.
 Risk measures presented are calculated using gross-of-fees performance.
 Policies for valuing investments, calculating performance, and preparing GIPS Reports are available upon request.

-Minimum Value Threshold | The account minimum in the Small Cap Core product is currently \$2 million.
-Prior to January 1, 2015, the composite excluded portfolios under \$5 million.
+Minimum Value Threshold | The account minimum in the SMID Cap Core Composite is currently \$2.0 million.
+Prior to January 1, 2015, the composite excluded portfolios under \$5.0 million.

 Comparison with Market Indices | Curi RMB Capital compares its Composite returns to a variety of market indices.
 These indices represent unmanaged portfolios whose characteristics differ from the Composite portfolios; however, they tend to represent the investment environment existing during the time period shown.
 The returns of the indices do not include any transaction costs, management fees, or other costs.
 Benchmark returns presented are not covered by the report of independent verifiers.
-The benchmark for the Small Cap Core composite is the Russell 2000 Index, which for comparison purposes is fully invested and includes the reinvestment of income.
-The Russell 2000 is a subset of the Russell 3000 Index, representing about 8% of the total market capitalization of that index.
-It includes approximately 2000 of the smallest securities based on a combination of their market cap and current index membership.
-The Russell 2000 index is an unmanaged index that is designed to measure the small cap segment of the U.S. equity universe.
+The benchmark for the SMID Cap Core composite is the Russell 2500 Index, which for comparison purposes is fully invested and includes the reinvestment of income.
+The Russell 2500 is a subset of the Russell 3000, including approximately 2500 of the smallest securities based on their market cap and current index membership.
 The index does not reflect investment management fees, brokerage commissions, or other expenses associated with investing in equity securities.
 You cannot invest directly in an index.